Arthritis Can Be A Real Pain

 On the other hand, RA is an autoimmune inflammatory disease that usually involves various joints in the fingers, thumbs, wrists, elbows, shoulders, knees, feet, and ankles.
 An autoimmune disease is one in which the body releases enzymes that attack its own healthy tissues.
 In RA, these enzymes destroy the linings of joints.
 This causes pain, swelling, stiffness, malformation, and reduced movement and function.

-People with RA also may have systemic symptoms, such as fatigue, fever, weight loss, eye inflammation, anemia, subcutaneous nodules (bumps under the skin), or pleurisy (a lung inflammation).
+People with RA also may have systemic symptoms, such as fatigue, fever, weight loss, eye inflammation, anemia, subcutaneous nodules (bumps under the skin), or pleurisy (lung inflammation).

 How To Treat And Manage Arthritis Pain